CatalystXL Privacy Policy

 Where indicated, this Privacy Policy applies to Service Data.
 We do not control the content of Service Data, and, because of security features in the Platform, in some cases we are unable to read such content.
 Under the GDPR and similar laws, CatalystXL is considered the Customer’s Processor of any Personal Data in the Service Data.

-CatalystXL Processes Personal Data in the Service Data under the instructions of the relevant Customer or as required by applicable law, as described in the CatalystXL Terms of Service at https://catalystxl.com/terms/ or the alternative agreement (if applicable) signed by CatalystXL and that Customer for the Service Offerings.
+CatalystXL Processes Personal Data in the Service Data under the instructions of the relevant Customer or as required by applicable law, as described in the CatalystXL Terms of Service at https://catalystxl.com/privacy-policy/ or the alternative agreement (if applicable) signed by CatalystXL and that Customer for the Service Offerings.
 For any Organization on the Platform, the relevant Customer is the one that CatalystXL authorizes to control the administrator account.
 Specifically, that Customer is the Controller for all information submitted by any User to that Organization.
 The foregoing is true even when those Users happen to be employees of another Customer, as each Customer is a Controller of only its own Organization.

 CatalystXL may disclose any Service Data, including certain deleted Service Data, or data previously received from deactivated Users, to the relevant Customer, and CatalystXL provides the Customer with certain tools for modifying, deleting or taking other steps with Service Data.
 Accordingly, Users and other individuals should contact the relevant Customer with any requests relating to Personal Data about them that may appear in that Customer’s Service Data.
 If CatalystXL receives a request from a User to exercise rights in Service Data, we will refer the User’s request to the relevant Customer and cooperate with that Customer’s handling of the request, subject to any special contractual arrangement with that Customer.
 For requests from Customer account administrators relating to their own Personal Data, CatalystXL may handle the request directly.